Stealing-Storage-from-Github/Hypackel-Dev-Filtering/README.md

 If you want to submit a game, go to: hypackel-dev-link-here

 Please ensure that your game has the following:
-  - A txt file named 'info.txt' that contains:
+  - A txt file named `info.txt` that contains:
       - Your EMAIL
       - PHONE NUMBER
       - Discord Username (optional)